2023 Public Library Technology Survey - NOW OPEN

 All U.S. public libraries are invited to complete this survey to help us better understand technology capacity, resources for patrons, infrastructure, digital literacy, and staffing.
 This survey was first administered in 2020 and it has been updated by PLA’s Measurement, Evaluation, and Assessment Committee to meet library needs for actionable data to support digital equity initiatives.

 To complete the survey, login to your library’s Benchmark account.
 Click on “Surveys” in the menu and you will see the 2023 PLA Technology Survey listed under “Open Surveys.”
 All public library directors or your library’s contact in Benchmark should have received an invitation to this year’s survey.
-If you did not, please contact email@example.com for assistance in accessing your Benchmark account.
+If you did not, please contact firstname.lastname@example.org for assistance in accessing your Benchmark account.
 Additional information about the survey can be found in this document (PDF).
-Register to attend a free information session on October 12 to learn more.
+View a recording of the information session held on October 12 to learn more.

 Please complete the survey by Saturday, December 16, 2023.
 Survey participants will be entered into a drawing to win free group registration for up to three staff members for a live or on-demand PLA webinar.
 We will announce four winning libraries (one per locale type – rural, town, suburban, city) in January 2024.
 Survey participants are also eligible for discounted subscriptions for upgraded access to the Benchmark data dashboards.